Mountain Bike Pack Essentials: What to carry on the trail

 Some hand pumps are compatible with CO2 cartridges, which makes fixing flats super quick and easy.
 However, CO2 cartridges can get expensive if you use a lot of them, so it’s nice to have the choice to pump up tires manually or inflate quickly with a dose of CO2.

-3. Tubeless Tire Plug Kit
+4. Tubeless Tire Plug Kit

 If you have tubeless tires on your bike, then it’s a really good idea to carry a tubeless tire plug kit.
 When inserted into a puncture in your tire, tire plugs seal up holes in seconds and they can even hold for the life of your tire.
-Meaning, carrying inner tubes are a thing of the past!
+Meaning, carrying inner tubes is a thing of the past!

-These tire plugs are basically sticky strips that you push into the puncture with a push pin.
+Tire plugs are basically sticky strips that you push into the puncture with a push pin.
 The Tubeless Tackle Kit is one of my favorites because it includes plug strips, a push pin, extra valve cores, and a valve core tightener on the bottom.

 In order for tire plugs to work, you do need sealant in your tires.
 Fresh sealant should be added every couple of months.
 Learn more about basic mountain bike maintenance here.

 Note: A lot of tubeless plug kits are designed to fit inside the ends of your handlebars.
 For some people, this is what they’re looking but for others, it’s not.
-Doublecheck before you buy to make sure you’re getting what you want.
+Double-check before you buy to make sure you’re getting what you want.

-Plug Kits are needed for:
+Tire plug kits are needed for:

-4. Master Chain Link
+5. Master Chain Link

-While not super common, chains can break on the trail and unless you have a master link (and a multi-tool with a chain breaker like the Crank Brothers Multi-Tool above), you’re out of luck.
-Master links are small, very lightweight and a ride-saver if you ever need one.
+While not super common, chains can break on the trail, and unless you have a master link (and a multi-tool with a chain breaker like the Crank Brothers Multi-Tool above), you’re out of luck.
+Master links are small, very lightweight, and a ride-saver if you ever need one.

 Note: Master links, also called quick links, are drivetrain specific, so make sure you know whether you have a 12-speed, 11-speed, Sram, or Shimano or something else entirely.

-Master Links are needed for:
+Master links are needed for:

-5. Zip Ties
+6. Zip Ties

 Zip ties are like duct tape.
 They can be used for so many different things and having a couple in your pack can lead to a swift mountain bike hack.